lopezrbn/deployment-reflex-app-tutorial/README.md

-# deployment-reflex-app-tutorial
-Tutorial on how to deploy a Reflex app into a Ubuntu VPS
+# Tutorial on how to deploy a Reflex web app into a Ubuntu VPS

 ## Introduction
-This tutorial explains how to deploy a [Reflex](https://reflex.dev/) web app into a Virtual Private Server (VPS) configured with Linux to which you have access through SSH.
+This tutorial explains how to deploy a [Reflex](https://reflex.dev/) web app into a Virtual Private Server (VPS) configured with Linux to which you have access through SSH terminal.
 In this case, the Ubuntu 23.10 distribution is used.

 ## Table of Contents